tvtroid/tvtroid.github.io/clean-code/_posts/2021-12-08-avoid-if-else-using-design-pattern.md

 PointCalculator.calculate(51, "GOLD"); // => 130 * 2
 ```

+> When there are many nested if-else statements, lets consider using _Rules_ or _Chain of Responsibility_.
+We shouldn't use them for simple designs.
+> _Rules_ and _Chain of Responsibility_ are similar and can be applied to the same situation.
+However, _Rules_ can be used for very complex cases with hundred of conditions
+> There are sevaral rule engines which can handle thousand of complex business rules, e.g. Drools https://drools.org/

 ## Conclusion
 There's always a better design to replace nested if-else.
 We can combine design patterns if possible to resolve our real case.
-- When conditions are simple such as string or enum, there is an oppotunity to replace them with _Factory Method_
-- When conditions are more complicated, lets think about _Strategy_
-- When we need to modify the state, _Command_ may be a better choice compare to _Strategy_
-- When there are many nested if-else statements, lets consider using _Rules_ or _Chain of Responsibility_.
-We shouldn't use them for simple designs.
-- _Rules_ and _Chain of Responsibility_ are similar and can be applied to the same situation.
-However, _Rules_ can be used for very complex cases with hundred of conditions
-- There are sevaral rule engines which can handle thousand of complex business rules, e.g. Drools https://drools.org/

 ## References